schmelto/Portfolio/README.md

 ### Automated tests and formatter

-Befor you submit a pull request you can run the tests with `npm test`.
-This will run all tests and will show you all errors.
-The tests where written in [cucumber](https://cucumber.io/) and [cypress](https://www.cypress.io/).
+Before you submit a pull request you can run the tests with `npm test`.
+This will run all tests and will show you all the errors.
+The tests were written in [cucumber](https://cucumber.io/) and [cypress](https://www.cypress.io/).

 Further you should run the formatter with `npm run format`.